Viichuuu/POOAirport/README.md

   This simulator is organized in different classes

   -Aircraft (Abstract):
   This is the base class for all the airplanes.
-IT has the common atributes: ID, Status, distance to airport, speed, fuel capacity, fuel consumption and current fuel.
+It has the common atributes: ID, Status, distance to airport, speed, fuel capacity, fuel consumption and current fuel.
   There are 3 types of aircraft:

   Cargo plane: Has a maximum load in kg